vlucas/phpdotenv/README.md

 ### Integer Variables

-Beyond simply requiring a variable to be set, you might also need to ensure the variable is not empty:
+You might also need to ensure the the variable is of an integer value.
+You may do the following:

 ```php
 $dotenv->required('FOO')->isInteger();